NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 To do either of them, you need to understand their lifecycle.

 Users create a Configuration Variable by calling the `configVariable` function exported by `hardhat/config`.
-This returns a `ConfigurationVariable` object, which is mostly the name of a value that may later be loaded.
+This returns a `ConfigurationVariable` object, which is mostly the name of a value that may be loaded later.

 A `ConfigurationVariable` object is part of the `HardhatUserConfig`, so it goes through the config validation and resolution process.
 During config resolution, plugins resolve it by calling the `resolveConfigurationVariable` function that `ConfigHooks#resolveUserConfig` Hook Handlers receive.